 Federal Rules Of Civil Procedure 60

-Dec 02, 2025 · 9 min read
+9 min read

 Navigating the complexities of legal proceedings can be daunting, particularly when judgments don't align with justice.
 Federal Rule of Civil Procedure (FRCP) 60, often referred to as the "safety valve" of civil litigation, offers a crucial mechanism to seek relief from judgments or orders under specific circumstances.
-This rule, designed to balance the need for finality in litigation with the imperative of achieving just outcomes, outlines various grounds for relief and sets forth procedural requirements for invoking its provisions.
+Still, this rule, designed to balance the need for finality in litigation with the imperative of achieving just outcomes, outlines various grounds for relief and sets forth procedural requirements for invoking its provisions.
 Understanding FRCP 60 is essential for attorneys, litigants, and anyone involved in federal civil litigation.

 Understanding Federal Rule of Civil Procedure 60